 Because ProtonMail makes use of open-source cryptography libraries, you may be certain that no "back doors" to your emails exist.
 Both system administrators and hackers fall under this category.

 Most of us want to eliminate efforts and find an easy, ready-to-use way to do everything.
-So is the case with Anonymous mails.
+So is the case with Anonymous emails.
 And it is also safer to use advanced applications rather than using manual methods.
 We've got your back here too!

 Here we've mentioned 5 ideal anonymous email providers who maintain your complete privacy.
 Scroll through the list and choose one as per your requirements.